-Sometimes you have an idea for unique Halloween decor, and you just have to bring your vision to reality.
+Sometimes you have an idea for unique Halloween crafts or decor, and you just have to bring your vision to reality.
 Well, my friends, that happened this year.
 And it all started with a skull display on Pinterest.

 I’ll describe the picture for you.
 In this particular Halloween display, a faux skeleton was sitting in plastic cauldron, with spider webs and small clear ornaments in a spooky “bubble bath.”
 It gave us quite a tickle, and also a bit of inspiration for us.

 Our thought was, what if we could create DIY Halloween decor featuring a skeleton (or more than one), and ours could be funny too?
 We hit Michaels and started scheming.
 Rather quickly we realized that we wanted to make a bath too . . . except ours would be of candy.
 This silly skeleton display grew from there!